amirhosseinyavari021/CCG/README.md

 ```

 Additionally, after you've used the tool about 20 times, it will automatically ask if you'd like to provide feedback to help us improve.

+*Note: v2.6.0 includes enhanced feedback collection with better context about your usage patterns to help us improve the AI responses.*

 ### Uninstalling